ChaseC99/ICS33-Grade-Viewer/README.md

 # [ICS33 Grade Viewer](https://chasec99.github.io/ICS33-Grade-Viewer/)
-This website allows students in Pattis's ICS 33 class to view their grades online
+This website allows students in Pattis's ICS 33 class to view their grades online.
+While the information on this site should be up-to-date, we cannot guarantee it.
+For the most accurate information, please visit the [ICS 33 website](https://www.ics.uci.edu/~pattis/ICS-33/)

 ### Contributors
 [Chase Carnaroli](https://www.linkedin.com/in/chase-carnaroli-5ba365141/)